llllvvuu/dl-webapp-sources/README.md

 `dl-webapp-sources` leaves auth/crawling to the user.
 It accepts a list of .js or .js.map.

+Sometimes it can find sources that Google Chrome misses.

 - [x] sanitize output paths / pad relative parents
 - [x] .js arguments
 - [x] .js.map arguments